For McCarthy and Taiwan’s leader, visit marks historic first

-WASHINGTON (AP) — The moment will be historic — a U.S. House speaker meeting with the president of Taiwan for a rare visit on American soil, a high-profile encounter designed to boost support for the island government but already drawing blowback from an enraged China.
+WASHINGTON (AP) — The moment is historic — a U.S. House speaker meeting Wednesday with the president of Taiwan for a rare visit on American soil, a high-profile encounter designed to boost support for the island government but already drawing blowback from an enraged China.

 But for the newly elected House speaker it is the start of his foray into foreign affairs.
 The Republican leader has focused more on domestic politics at home than international concerns abroad.
 Outspoken, even bellicose, against China, McCarthy sends a potentially provocative nod of support to Taiwan with the meeting.